jbatara/PierresSweeNSavory/README.md

 ```
 and enjoy!

-In the even that the SQLite database is not available, create an app.db file in the SweetNSavory/SweetNSavory/ folder and run the command
+In the event that the SQLite database is not available, create an app.db file in the SweetNSavory/SweetNSavory/ folder and run the command
 ```
 $dotnet ef database update
 ```